Almost a Sketch Request, Sam Carrying Frodo

 For what started as a joke drawing, this one really did work out well.
 At first, I thought I wasn’t going to be able to capture Sean Astin’s Samwise accurately.
 I think it does actually look like him for the most part.
 The angle didn’t really leave much room to show Frodo’s face, so we can just assume that he does look like Elijah Wood.
 My Gollum doesn’t look much like the Andy Serkis CJI Smeagol from the actual movie, but I’m actually okay with that; I think it’s still obvious who that’s supposed to be.

 Although the Gollum speech bubble version is top billing in this post, I also wanted to include the original drawing without the comic relief.
 Clearly, it loses some “umph” without some commentary on Frodo’s laziness.
+(Update: I cleaned up the photo with a reshoot, but unfortunately I’m a bit too lazy to go back and add the speech bubbles).
 Here’s the unedited one:

 Also, this time I only remembered to take one progression photo.
 I think this is mostly because I moved sort of quickly on this one.
 Here’s the only progression image I have, which was just after laying down some shadows, but prior to any blending: